flatironinstitute/ironclust/README.md

 irc2 edit `path_to_recording_file`
 ```

-IronClust caches `path_to_recording_file` for subsequent commands.
+IronClust caches the `path_to_prm_file` for subsequent commands.
 To display the currently selected parameter file, run
 ```
 irc2 which
 ```